MikeMcGrain/to-do_app/README.md

 <br>

-Make a list and check it off
+Make a list and check it off.

 <br>